sonata-project/SonataAdminBundle/Resources/doc/reference/getting_started.rst

 Getting started with SonataAdminBundle
 ======================================

-After installation of SonataAdminBundle you need to configure it for your models.
+If you followed the installation instructions, SonataAdminBundle should be installed but inaccessible.
+You first need to configure it for your models before you can start using it.
 Here is a quick checklist of what is needed to quickly setup SonataAdminBundle and create your first admin interface for the models of your application:

 * Step 1: Define SonataAdminBundle routes
-* Step 2: Setup the persistency service (ORM, ODM, ...)
-* Step 3: Create admin class
+* Step 2: Create an Admin class
-* Step 4: Create admin service
+* Step 3: Create an Admin service
-* Step 5: Configuration
+* Step 4: Configuration
-* Step 6: Security

 Step 1: Define SonataAdminBundle routes
 ---------------------------------------

-SonataAdminBundle contains several routes.
-Import them by adding the following code to your application's routing file:
+To be able to access SonataAdminBundle's pages, you need to add its routes to your application's routing file:

 .. code-block:: yaml